nirname/nirname.github.io/index.md

 > debugging is awesome and the way to go.

-> Prefer to set up local development with Docker so as to avoid conflicts and
+> Prefer to set up local development with Docker.
+It helps to avoid versions
-> simplify onboarding process.
+> conflicts durings installation, simplify onboarding process and your software
+> becomes more or less portable.

 > It can be awkward to configure Redis clusters as well as Rabbit MQ clusters
 > within Kubernetes or Nomad.
 They need to know node / host name of their
-> siblings, which may not be the case of service discovery
+> siblings, which may not be the case of service discovery.

 > The simplest and fastest to start for load testing is AB or siege.
 For longer
 > scenarios I usually prefer K6, because it is convenient, and there are
 > convertors from HAR to JS.
 Tsung, though is powerful, is not advisable:
-> wrapping escaped json (your data) into erlang (sometimes you need embedded
+> wrapping escaped JSON (your data) into Erlang (sometimes you need embedded
-> erlang for the scenario) withing xml (which describes your scenario) is
+> erlang for the scenario) withing XML (which describes your scenario) is
 > completely unreadable.